Project

 Why don't you enable the resampling effect as the message suggests?

-#2 Updated by Will F. almost 9 years ago
+#2 Updated by Will F. over 9 years ago

 John Lindgren wrote: